 This blog will cover my journey being a women in tech; how I started in testing and how I’ve been inspired !

-It was presented during Ministry of Testing Athens Meetup
+It was presented during Ministry of Testing Athens Meetup and the recording is available here.

 My background and experience being a Women in Tech